Have a meeting coming up with another person or a handful of people? Here are four public speaking tips to bring to the table.

 EVERYONE MAKES MISTAKES Can you remember the last time someone told you that?
 I can.
 It was yesterday.
 I was speaking in front of a large audience, and I used the wrong word.
 My brain froze and what came out of my mouth was a few syllables short of the word I meant to use. … Read On >

 A client needs WOW to secure a commitment.
 That does not happen if the presenter does not know how to make the presentation stand out.

 He walked toward me at the end of a productive workshop.
-Shaking my hand, he asked a familiar question, one I often hear after teaching the public speaking class.
+Shaking my hand, he asked question that was very familiar to me, one I often hear after teaching a public speaking class.
 Fidgeting with a notebook and a pen, he said “I learned so much.
-I can’t help but want to go home and practice all of this […]
+I can’t help but want to go home and … Read On >

 Mispronouncing a familiar word can convey to a listener that you are not as knowledgeable as s/he might think you are.